ritchie-gr8/7solution-be/README.md

 - 🛡️ **Role Check**: Add role check for protected endpoints (eg. only admin can delete users)

 ## Thank you for your consideration 🙏

+I also did the frontend challenge even though I'm not applying for the frontend position but I found it interesting.

+You can find it here: [frontend challenge](https://github.com/ritchie-gr8/7solution-fe)